Secondary senior leaders

 Our CPD is high-impact, practical and proven to work in the classroom.
 We know that successful computing teachers combine their knowledge of the subject with evidence-based teaching practices.
 Our work is evidence-informed and underpinned by our 12 principles of computing pedagogy.

-The bursaries we offer to support your teachers' professional development and your school's improvement of computing provision are an important aspect of our offer.
+The subsidies we offer to support your teachers' professional development and your school's improvement of computing provision are an important aspect of our offer.
 We look to keep costs low for CPD participation.
 Our online courses for key stages 3 and 4 are free to all teachers.
 Face to face and remote courses are fully-funded or subsidised for teachers in state-funded education.

 The Teach Computing Curriculum allows you to enhance provision and reduce workloads for teachers.
-It contains everything you need to teach computing at key stages 3 and 4, including lesson plans, slides, worksheets, homework and assessment.
+It contains everything you need to teach computing at key stages 3 and 4, including time-saving lesson plans, slides, worksheets, homework and assessment.
 It is mapped to the national computing curriculum for England, so you can be confident that your teachers are covered for all required content.
 It's also completely free to access, and has been created by subject experts, based on the latest pedagogical research and teacher feedback.

 To help us meet the emerging needs of computing educators, we work with a subject practitioner panel comprising teachers from a range of contexts to gather constructive feedback and ideas.
 Panel members bring a wide range of experiences to help us represent teachers across England in a variety of settings.
 Meet our secondary panel.